 What to look for under $300

 Dolby Atmos decoding is available at this price and worth prioritizing.
 Atmos content is standard on Netflix, Disney+, and Apple TV+ — a soundbar that decodes it will produce a noticeably wider and more immersive soundstage than one that doesn't.
-The Samsung Q600C, Vizio M213ad-K8, and Creative Stage 360 all support Atmos in this bracket.
+The Samsung Q600C, Vizio Elevate SE, and Creative Stage 360 all support Atmos in this bracket.

 Wireless subwoofer makes a massive difference.
 Bass from a separate subwoofer transforms movies and music — it's the single biggest upgrade over your TV's built-in speakers.
 Most soundbars under $300 include one.

 HDMI ARC or eARC is the connection you want.
 It lets you control the soundbar with your TV remote and sends audio over a single cable.
 Both ARC and eARC can carry lossy Dolby Atmos via Dolby Digital Plus (the format streaming apps use). eARC adds support for lossless Dolby TrueHD Atmos from Blu-ray discs and is generally more reliable.
-At this price, the Samsung Q600C and Vizio M213ad-K8 have eARC; others have ARC only.
+At this price, the Samsung Q600C and Vizio Elevate SE have eARC; others have ARC only.

 What you won't get under $300: Rear surround speakers (those start around $400-500 in bundles), true upfiring Atmos drivers (all soundbars at this price virtualize height effects), and Wi-Fi streaming (the Sonos Ray is the exception).